top of page

 Section 225: Postponement of Issue of Process

 The magistrate, upon receiving a complaint, may postpone the issue of process against the accused.
-The magistrate can either inquire into the case themselves or direct an investigation by a police officer or other authorized person to determine if there are sufficient grounds for proceeding.
+The magistrate can either inquire into the case themselves or direct an investigation by a police officer or other authorised person to determine if there are sufficient grounds for proceeding.
 This step is crucial for filtering out frivolous or baseless complaints and ensuring that only legitimate cases proceed to trial.

 Section 226: Dismissal of Complaint